Gotta003/Matteo_Gottardelli_Intro_PARCO_H2-2024-2025/README.md

 1) You want to run the simulations via the pbs files and there the libraries are added, so you can skip right now<br>
 2) Do the simulation in an interactive session, because you may want to see the behaviour of a particular simulation of a set of parameters, so do this each time you enter in a new one<br>
 3) You can set them as default libraries, so they will be directly included in the interactive session<br><br>
-The simulation have been done using gcc91 and numactl library.
-The first one is the C compiler Version 9.1.0, meanwhile numactl is a library that allow a control of the single sockets, which will help some simulations with an high number of threads.<br>
+The simulation have been done using gcc91 and mpich library.
+The first one is the C compiler Version 9.1.0, meanwhile mpich is to support MPI compilation and running and in particular is mpich-3.2.1--gcc-9.1.0.<br>
-Remember that you are free to use other libraries, but I you want to emulate the simulations and you chose 3) follow this:<br>
+Remember that you are free to use other libraries, but if you want to emulate the simulations and you chose 3) follow this:<br>
 1. We have to modify the .bashrc file, an hidden one.
 Go to the head node, if you are in Matrix_Transposition, you may do:
 ```bash
 cd ..